Variation In Population

 5. Why is understanding variations in populations important in biology?
 A. For crime detection purposes B. To determine paternity only C. To know the range of differences within a species D. To identify individuals based on fingerprints Answer: C. To know the range of differences within a species

-Wondering what past questions for this topic looks like?
-Here are a number of questions about Variation In Population from previous years
+Nna, you dey wonder how past questions for this topic be?
+Here be some questions about Variation In Population from previous years.

 A group of organisms of the same species living in a particular place is known as